walterbender/Syllabi/edtech.md

 Grading
 -------

-50% of your grade is based on class participation in the experiential exploration of questions pointing to critical challenges in designing for educational technology solutions/interventions.
+30% of your grade is based on class participation in the experiential exploration of questions pointing to critical challenges in designing for educational technology solutions/interventions.

+20% of your grade will be based on the project presentation at the end of the *liquid* phase of the course.

-50% of your grade will be for a project that might add insight to an effective learning model or activity with stated objectives.
-The intent is to offer you the opportunity to pursue something personally meaningful.
+50% of your grade will be for your project work during the *solid* phase of the course.

 Suggested Reading
 -----------------

 * P. Freire, *Pedagogy of the Oppressed*, Bloomsbury (1968).
 * S. Papert, *Mindstorms: Children, Computers, and Powerful Ideas*, Basic Books (1980).
 * S. Papert, *The Children's Machine: Rethinking School in the Age of the Computer*, Basic Books (1993).
 * Gandini, L et al., *In the Spirit of the Studio: Learning from the Atelier of Reggio Emilia*, Teachers College Press (2015).
-* L. Hetland, E. Winner, S. Veenema, K. M. Sheridan, *Studio Thinking 2: The Real Benefits of Visual Arts Education*, Teachers College Press (2013).
+* L. Hetland, E. Winner, S. Veenema, K. M. Sheridan, *Studio Thinking
+  2: The Real Benefits of Visual Arts Education*, Teachers College Press (2013).

 <a name="CONSTRUCTIONISM">
 1. CONSTRUCTIONISM